laravel/nova-docs/3.0/resources/README.md

     }
 ```

-### After Updating Redirection
+#### After Updating Redirection

-When editing a resource, you can customize the redirection after updating using by overriding the following method:
+You may customize where a user is redirected after updating a resource using by overriding your resource's `redirectAfterUpdate` method:

 ```php
     /**